 In October 2016, the CCC commenced Operation Windage to investigate allegations of corruption related to the Ipswich City Council.
-As at 30 June 2019, 16 people, including council employees, two mayors, two Chief Executive Officers (CEOs) and one Chief Operating Officer, have been charged with 91 criminal offences, including official corruption, as a result of Operation Windage.
+A total of 16 people, including council employees, two mayors, two Chief Executive Officers (CEOs) and one Chief Operating Officer, have been charged with criminal offences, including official corruption, as a result of Operation Windage.

 As well as the matters that resulted in criminal charges, Operation Windage found evidence of a wide spectrum of governance and integrity failures, from inappropriate workplace interactions to consistent breaches of policy.